 Valley Springs lies at the junction of roads leading to New Hogan, Pardee, and Camanche Reservoirs-the Tri-Dam area-and has become the main local supply for visitors using these lakes.
 Pardee Reservoir and New Hogan Lake are within 5 miles of Valley Springs, and Camanche Reservoir is a few miles farther.
 Besides providing water storage, these lakes draw thousands of weekend visitors and vacationers for boating, fishing, and camping.
-SR 12 also carries local and tourist traffic through town to higher parts of Calaveras County, including the Bear Valley-Mt.
-Reba area.
+SR 12 also carries local and tourist traffic through town to other parts of Calaveras County, including Calaveras Big Tree State Park.